con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Dispatching countless sets of some ten million
 Embodiments of emanating buddhas,
 The final realisation of all moments,
-Who knows for every mind each moment’s object, (134)
+Who knows each moment’s object for all minds, (134)

 * 134ab, ameya*: There is some disagreement in the ancient translation and the Kangyur translation about where to connected the word *ameya*.
 VV, and similarly the Kangyur translation, analyse the compound: 'Dispatching ten million bodies of emanations of countless buddhas'.
 The ancient translation appears to connect *ameya* with *koṭi* and hence the current English translation.